 What I've written is actually quite large when you compare it to other fight scenes in scripts, but it'll help to better illustrate the main points.

 To begin, you will want to set up ACT I:

 Understanding how to write a fight scene in a screenplay begins with logic.
 If we want to care about your fight scene, we have to care about the characters, or at the very least know who is about to fight.

 See how I introduce the JAN at the start of the scene below:

 Even if you have a character that springs out of nowhere, you want to give the reader an idea who each of these combatants are, and perhaps show off some detail that makes them unique from the other person.

 Now we can move on to...

 ACT II - INTRODUCE CRISIS

 Learning how to write fight scenes in a screenplay includes some form of crisis.
-Now crisis can mean many things, so don’t feel as though you have to limit yourself, but you need to find something that will raise the stakes.
+Crisis can mean many things, so don’t feel as though you have to limit yourself.
+All you need is something that will raise the stakes.

 Introducing a crisis can be a struggle for a valuable item or weapon...